-Push the button to save the configuration and to proceed to parameter menu point 1.
+Push the button to save the configuration and to proceed to parameter menu point \mathbf{O} .

-(D) Tail HeadingLock gain
+Tail HeadingLock gain

-At parameter menu point (1) the HeadingLock gain for the tail can be adjusted:
+At parameter menu point D the HeadingLock gain for the tail can be adjusted:

-This HeadingLock gain decides how steady the gyro will pirouette or hold.
-Begin with a HeadingLock gain set to low or very low and find out the highest possible tail gain in your transmitter.
+The HeadingLock gain determines how constant the tail will maintain the rotation rate predetermined by the stick (this includes a rotation rate of height 0 = stick center position).
+Start with the HeadingLock gain set to low or very low and find out the highest possible tail gain in your transmitter.
 Then you can start to increase the HeadingLock gain:

-- If the HeadingLock gain is too low, pirouettes will be inconsistent during fast forward flight or in crosswind conditions. - If the HeadingLock gain is too high the tail will bounce back slowly after stop maneuvers and feel imprecise during reversals.
-It is also possible that the tail will oscillate gently while hovering or flying around.
+• If the HeadingLock gain is too low, pirouettes will be inconsistent during fast forward flight or in crosswind conditions.

+• Is the HeadingLock gain too high, it can happen that fast tail-direction changes no longer can be controlled clean.
+It is also possible that the tail will commute gently while hovering or flying around (which also often can be a sign of a stiff tail mechanics!) and bounce back when stopping the rotation.